logbn/zongzi/README.md

 3. Any host may have at most one active replica of any shard.
 No host may ever have more than one active replica of any shard.
 A host may have any number of inactive replicas for any shard.
-This aligns with many Dragonboat host operations like [(*NodeHost).StopShard](https://pkg.go.dev/github.com/lni/dragonboat/v4#NodeHost.StopShard) which assumes one active replica per shard per host.
-A replica can never be reactivated after being marked inactive.
+This aligns with many Dragonboat host operations like [(*NodeHost).StopShard](https://pkg.go.dev/github.com/lni/dragonboat/v4#NodeHost.StopShard) which assumes no more than one active replica per shard per host.
+A replica can never be reactivated after being marked sinactive.

 4. Although Dragonboat supports multiple types of statemachines ( [IStateMachine](https://pkg.go.dev/github.com/lni/dragonboat/v4@v4.0.0-20230202152124-023bafb8e648/statemachine#IStateMachine),